All Episodes

 His organization became known as the Eastman Gang, and he became a local kingpin in gambling, prostitution, opium dealing, and violent extortion.

-He eventually cobbled together the largest and most vicious Italian mob in New York.
+Riding the fame of his victories in the ring to open up several brothels and clubs, he eventually cobbled together the largest and most vicious Italian mob in New York.

 By 1901, Kelly and Eastman's cronies were locked in a bloody turf war in the Lower East Side.

-Consequently, the two gangs were also in the pocket of Tammany Hall, who used the violent mobsters to further their political goals in the New York State Legislature.
+Consequently, the two gangs were also in the pocket of Tammany Hall, who used the violent mobsters to further their political goals in the New York state legislature through bribery, extortion, and voter fraud.

 In order to enforce a peace between the two, Tammany Hall organized a boxing match between Kelly and Eastman to determine the fate of their gang war.

-The two mob bosses beat each other bloody for two hours, but the match ended in a draw, and the war resumed.
+The two mob bosses beat each other bloody for two hours, but the match ended in a draw and the war resumed.

 Not all the gangs in New York were started by impoverished laborers.